drfuzzi/INF2009_SoundAnalytics/README.md

   pip install SpeechRecognition
   ```
   - A FLAC encoder (installed through above command) is required to encode the audio data to send to the API.
 Similarly CM Sphinx is also installed through above commands
-  - The [sample code](Codes/microphone_recognition.py) illustrates to record an audio, then use the Sphinx API and Google Speech Recognition APIs to predict the spoken text
+  - The [sample code](Codes/microphone_recognition.py) illustrates to record an audio, then use the CMUSphinx API and Google Speech Recognition APIs to predict the spoken text
   - Its important to see the 'Say Something' before you start speaking as in the initial few seconds the ambient noise is being captured.
   - A sample display screen will look like as in below:
     ![image](https://github.com/drfuzzi/INF2009_SoundAnalytics/assets/52023898/bc5b4ccc-f06e-422e-b0f0-8a403e14cc65)